mstrens/oXs_on_RP2040/README.md

 # expressLRS_oXs

-This project can be interfaced with an ELRS or a FRSKY receiver (protocol has to be selected accordingly).
+This project can be interfaced with an ELRS, a FRSKY or a Jeti receiver (protocol has to be selected accordingly).

- This project is foreseen to generate telemetry data (e.g. when a flight controller is not used) , PWM and Sbus signals
+ This project is foreseen to generate telemetry data (e.g. when a flight controller is not used) , PWM and Sbus signals.

  For telemetry, it can provide